Insality/defold-event/README.md

 ## Features

-- **Event Management**: Create, subscribe, unsubscribe, and trigger events.
+- **Event Management**: Create, trigger, subscribe, unsubscribe to events.
 - **Cross-Context**: You can subscribe to events from different scripts.
-- **Callback Management**: Attach callbacks to events with optional data.
+- **Callback Management**: Attach callbacks to events with optional context.
-- **Global Events**: Create and subscribe global events that can be triggered from anywhere in your game.
+- **Global Events**: Use string identifiers to trigger events from anywhere in your game.
-- **Queue**: Create queue instances to queue events until they are handled by subscribers.
-Unlike regular events which are immediately processed, queued events are stored in a queue until they are explicitly handled.
+- **Queue**: Store events in a queue until they are processed by subscribers.
-- **Global Queues**: Create and subscribe global queue instances that can be accessed from anywhere in your game.
+- **Global Queues**: Access queue instances from anywhere in your game using string identifiers.
-- **Promise**: A promise implementation built on top of the event system for asynchronous operations and chaining.
+- **Promise**: Handle asynchronous operations with promise-style chaining.
 - **Logging**: Set a logger to log event activities.